cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/backend/fastapi_app/README.md

 ### Steps

-1. Follow the points in the section [Initial setup](#initial-setup) to ensure that the required services and resources are properly configured.
+1. Deploy the required services, add the resources, and configure the parameters as defined in the [Initial setup](#initial-setup) section.

-1. Create conda environment and activate it.
+2. Create conda environment and activate it.
    ```{bash}
    conda create --name qa_backend python==3.10
    conda activate qa_backend
    ```

-1. Install dependencies.
+3. Install dependencies.
    ```{bash}
    pip install -r requirements.txt
    ```

-1. Ingest required datasets into Redis server, as per the section ['Required datasets'](#required-datasets).
+4. Ingest required datasets into Redis server, as per the section ['Required datasets'](#required-datasets).

-1. Start the server:
+5. Start the server:
    - In debug mode (app is automatically reloaded upon code changes), `uvicorn main:app --reload --log-config=log_conf.yaml`.
    - In production mode, `uvicorn main:app --host=0.0.0.0 --log-config log_conf.yaml --workers 4`.
    - The app will be available at `localhost:8000`.
    <!-- TODO: add a health check endpoint -->
    - To expose the app at a different port, use the command line argument `--port {port}` e.g. `uvicorn main:app --reload --log-config=log_conf.yaml --port 5000`.

-1. Whenever any dataset needs to be updated, re-run the ingestion script for that specific dataset with the argument `--drop_index --invalidate_cache` to (1) trigger Redis to flush the old index and create a new one, and (2) re-create on-disc cache for the processed datasets.
+6. Whenever any dataset needs to be updated, re-run the ingestion script for that specific dataset with the argument `--drop_index --invalidate_cache` to (1) trigger Redis to flush the old index and create a new one, and (2) re-create on-disc cache for the processed datasets.
 KIV: allow user to add new resource entries without processing everything again and recreatng the index.

 ## Docker installation

-1. Follow the points in the section [Initial setup](#initial-setup) to ensure that the required services and resources are properly configured.
+1. Ensure that the required services are deployed, resources are added, and parameters are configured as specified in the [Initial setup](#initial-setup) section.

 1. Build the image, `docker build -t fastapi_app .`.
-1. Spin up the container as follows.
+2. Spin up the container as follows.
 The app will be available at `localhost:5000` on Docker host.
    ```{bash}
    docker run --name fastapi_app \
       -e APP_ENV=prod \